kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item67_aeon_gen6_multi.rst

 Product Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-6-in-1 Z-Wave Plus MultiSensor: motion, humidity, temperature, light lux, UV, vibration sensor.
+6-in-1 Z-Wave Plus MultiSensor: motion, humidity, temperature, light lux, UV, vibration sensor
 	#.
 2 year battery life
 	#.
 Super-small at 1.8 inches.
-Can be installed in corner, in-wall, on shelf or in downlight.
+Can be installed in corner, in-wall, on shelf or in downlight

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-Monitor Aeotec 6-in-1 Motion Sensor and other connected devices with the Zinno app available on iOS&Android
+Monitor Aeotec Multisensor 6 and other connected devices with the Zinno app available on iOS&Android
 	#.
-Receive alerts from PhD if the Aeotec 6-in-1 Motion Sensor detects movement
+Receive alerts from PhD if the Aeotec Multisensor 6 detects movement
 	#.
-Associate Aeotec 6-in-1 Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement
+Associate Aeotec Multisensor 6 with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement

-Add Aeotec 6-in-1 Motion Sensor to PhD's network
+Add Aeotec Multisensor 6 to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On the Zinno app, press Left Menu Bar, then select “Devices”
 	#.
 Select “+” button to put the PhD in inclusion mode, keep the sensor close to PhD within 10 feet (3 meters)
 	#.
-Press the Action Button on Aeotec 6-in-1 Motion Sensor
+Press the Action Button on Aeotec Multisensor 6
 	#.
 If detecting a new device successfully, PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Repeat step #3, PhD will announce “The device is being added”
 	#.
-If adding the sensor successfully, PhD will announce “Adding Aeotec Sensor Multilevel 6 success” and on Zinno app will display the dialog boxes that indicate user has added device successfully
+If adding the sensor successfully, PhD will announce “Adding Aeotec Multisensor 6 success” and on Zinno app will display the dialog boxes that indicate user has added device successfully

 	.. image:: ../../images/motion_sensor/aeon_gen6_motion_detail.png
 	.. :align: center

 Specification
 ~~~~~~~~~~~~~~~~~~~~~~
-	- Model number: 				ZW100
+	- Model number: 				ZW100-A
 	- Power source: 				USB DC 5V, Battery
 	- Battery type:					x2 CR123A batteries
 	- Protocol: 					Z-Wave Plus